MolSSI-BSE/basis_set_exchange/doc/usage.rst

 Versioning
 -------------------

-Basis sets within the package are versioned.
+Basis sets within this package are versioned.
 This allows for changes to be made to a basis set, while keeping the old data accessible for historical purposes.
 Versions are specified by integers.
-By default, v0 will match the original BSE data.
+By default, v0 will match the original EMSL BSE data.

 Versions are meant to be increased only when there is a material change to the data.
 If data is simply being added (new elements), the version will not be incremented.